-Fig. 11 shows the vertical profiles of wind speed and TKE from the Fitch and the Jensen parameterizations from a single-cell case at the grid cell containing the wind farm (Lillgrund or Anholt).
+- 495 Fig. 11 shows the vertical profiles of wind speed and TKE from the Fitch and the Jensen parameterizations from a single-cell case at the grid cell containing the wind farm (Lillgrund or Anholt).
 The wind direction for the selected case at Lillgrund is 222° and that at Anholt is 168°.
-For these wind directions, the wake effects are the strongest, which is favorable for neither strongest nor weakest, which allows for a representative comparison.
-Note that the grid resolution for the single-cell case at Lillgrund is 4 km, while that at Anholt is 24 km, resulting in a significant difference in the turbine density between two wind farms (i.e., 3.0/km2 vs. 0.2/km2).

-Comparing the wind speed profiles from the two wind farm parameterizations, we find a much larger wind speed reduction from the Fitch parameterization at Lillgrund, but surprisingly, the difference between the two parameterizations is almost indistinguishable at Anholt.
+For these wind directions, the wake effects are the strongest, which is favorable for comparison.
+Note that the grid resolution for the single-cell case at Lillgrund is 4 km, while that at Anholt is 24 km, resulting in a significant difference in the turbine density between two wind farms (i.e., 3.0/km vs. 0.2/km). - 500 Comparing the wind speed profiles from the two wind farm parameterizations, we find a much larger wind speed reduction from the Fitch parameterization at Lillgrund, but surprisingly, the difference between the two parameterizations is almost indistinguishable at Anholt.
 This different behaviour at Lillgrund and Anholt is attributed to the turbine density and the wind farm layout.
 At Lillgrund, the turbine spacing is small and the wind-farm layout is regular, leading to a large grid-cell averaged turbine drag force on the flow.
-At Anholt, the turbine spacing is large and the wind-farm layout is irregular, such that most of the turbines are not (or partially) influenced by sub-grid turbine wakes; thus, the Jensen parameterization behaves similarly to the Fitch parameterization.
-As a result, when the turbine-induced drag forces are averaged applied over a large grid cell of 24
+At Anholt, the turbine spacing is large and the wind-farm layout is irregular, such that most of - 505 the turbines are not (or partially) influenced by sub-grid turbine wakes; thus, the Jensen parameterization behaves similarly to the Fitch parameterization.
+As a result, when the turbine-induced drag forces are averaged over a large grid cell of 24 km × 24 km at Anholt, the difference in the speed reduction between the two parameterizations is almost indistinguishable with respect to the background wind speed.